Website-2/zbp-language-services.github.io/index.md

 ---

 **This website is currently under development**, meaning not all the links and pages work and not all the website text relates to ZBP Language Services.<br><br>
-Hi, I'm Zahra-Claire Bahrani-Peacock.
+ZBP Language Services provides translation and transcription services in the languages English and German to moderators, consultants, agencies and LSPs working in qualitative market research.<br><br>
+These services are provided to you by Zahra(-Claire) Bahrani-Peacock.<br><br>
+* Lively interpreting that makes interviews pleasant to listen to, whether it's 1v1s or focus groups with up to 6 participants
+* Cultural insight, so that you can fully understand the cultural differences and obtain relevant results
+* British English native, bilingual in German, meaning xxx

 I communicate the thoughts, emotions, reactions and cultural nuances behind spoken words fluently, efficiently and in a lively tone, helping product teams to gain clarity on the direction their product development or marketing campaign should take.<br><br><br>

 ### How I help<br>